Visiting Groznjan, Croatia: What to See, What to Do and Where to Stay

-Located on a magical white soil (bijele zemlja) feeds many vineyards and olive groves.
-Particularly is famous for its indigenous olives that grow in this area, called ‘Istarska Belica’ .
+Located on a magical white soil (bijele zemlja), it is the home of many vineyards and olive groves.
+Particularly, Groznjan is famous for its indigenous olives that grow in this area, called ‘Istarska Belica’ .

-Olives grown on terraces and the hillsides that surround this ancient village.The olives have adapted to the local climate and the olive oil that is produced offers a unique aroma and taste.
+Olives grown on terraces and the hillsides that surround this ancient village have adapted to the local climate and the olive oil that is produced offers a unique aroma and taste.

-Groznjan is located 15 km inland in northwest of Istria peninsula, 8 km southeast of Buje, and 26 km northeast of Porec.
+Groznjan is located 15 km inland in the northwestern part of the Istria peninsula, 8 km southeast of Buje, and 26 km northeast of Porec.

-Groznjan is only 18 Km from Novigrad and 28 Km from Porec.
+Groznjan is only 18 Km from Novigrad and close to the better known Umag.
 It is the only Croatian settlement to have an ethnic Italian majority.
 Its Italian name is Grisignana.